Beautiful and Responsible Landscape Lighting

 Dimmers and timers are also nice options.
 Outdoor seating areas can be softly lit during entertaining, and then the light can be turned up during cleanup.
 And timers can be set to turn the lights off when they are not in use.

-Until relatively recently, I was unaware of many of the problems associated with nighttime lighting.
-I had heard the term light pollution as it applies to human activity such as astronomy, or irritating lights shining in bedroom windows at night.
+Most people are unaware of the many problems associated with nighttime lighting unless it affects them directly. light pollution as it applies to human activity such as astronomy, or irritating lights shining in bedroom windows at night.
 There are however, much greater problems associated with light pollution.

 Nighttime Ecology